benchiverton/GingerbreadAI/README.md

 ### Prerequisites

-Visual Studio 2019 (with dotnet core 3.1)
+Visual Studio 2019 (with dotnet core 3.1).

-## Unit tests
+### Unit tests

-All unit tests should be runnable from the [GingerbreadAI.NeuralNetwork.Test](NeuralNetwork/GingerbreadAI.NeuralNetwork.Test.sln) solution.
+All unit tests should be runnable from the [GingerbreadAI.NeuralNetwork.Test solution](NeuralNetwork).

 ### Long running tests

-Longer running tests that produce a report can only be run in debug, and can be found in the GinbergreadAI.NeuralNetwork.Tests project, which is in the [GingerbreadAI.NeuralNetwork.Test](NeuralNetwork/GingerbreadAI.NeuralNetwork.Test.sln) solution.
+Longer running tests that produce a report need to be run in debug mode, and can be found in the [GinbergreadAI.NeuralNetwork.Test project](NeuralNetwork\Test\GingerbreadAI.NeuralNetwork.Test) (in the [GingerbreadAI.NeuralNetwork.Test solution)](NeuralNetwork).

 ## Authors